Daniel-Lachner-Piza/Daniel-Lachner-Piza/README.md

 - Software development for research and clinical tools
 - Data engineering and cloud-based solutions

-Currently working at the [**University of Calgary**](https://cumming.ucalgary.ca/research/alberta-children-epilepsy/meet-us/staff-0) with ongoing collaborations with [**Persyst**](https://www.persyst.com/).
+Currently working at the [**Alberta Children's Hospital**](https://cumming.ucalgary.ca/research/alberta-children-epilepsy/meet-us/staff-0) with ongoing collaborations with [**Persyst**](https://www.persyst.com/).
-I hold a PhD in Biomedical Engineering from the University of Freiburg, Germany, and a Master's degree in Medical Informatics from the University of Bern, Switzerland.
+I hold a PhD in Computational Neuroscience from the University of Freiburg, Germany, and a Master's degree in Electronic Implants from the University of Bern, Switzerland.

 ## Projects